 We use personal information that we hold about you to identify services and products that may be of interest to you.
 We may contact you by email, text message, phone or by post to let you know about membership benefits and promotions offered by us, our related entities and Velocity Frequent Flyer Program Partners or any new or existing products or services.
 We also use internet-based marketing, including targeted online advertising and online behavioural marketing.

-We may disclose your personal information to our related entities and Velocity Frequent Flyer Program Partners to allow them (or us) to tell you about a product or service.
+We may disclose your personal information to our related entities and Velocity Frequent Flyer Program Partners to allow them (through third parties or us) to tell you about a product or service.
 Our marketing agencies may contact you using information about you that they already hold, or we may provide your personal information to them, in order to serve you with more relevant advertising about our services and products.

-You can contact us at any time if you no longer wish to receive marketing materials from us or our partners.
-You can also manage your marketing preferences in My Account .
+You can contact us at any time if you no longer wish to receive marketing materials from us, our related entities or our partners.
+You can also manage your marketing preferences in My Account.
 If you receive a marketing email from us, you can opt-out from that particular category of Velocity marketing communication by clicking on the “unsubscribe” link at the bottom of the email.
 To opt out of all future marketing emails, you will need to login to your Velocity Account and go to ‘My Preferences’, from here you can scroll down to ‘Communication preferences’ and unsubscribe from any one or all categories of Velocity communication.

 We will not use your health information or other sensitive information that we hold about you for marketing purposes without your consent.